datamosh/ImpactJS-GUI/README.md

 ```
 name: Element name
 group: Group name
+title: Element title.
+Shown in the lower-left of the element if enabled.
+keybind: Element bound key.
+Allows a key to activate the button as well as the mouse. (must be the name that the key is bound with in Main.js)
+showTitle: Show the element's title on the element.
+The default is false
+showBind: Show the key bound to the element.
+The default is false (it simply shows the name of the key that is bound in Main.js)
+count: An integer attached to the element, can be used for various purposes.
+icon: An icon to be shown on top of the element, during all states.
 size: Size of element
 pos: Position to place this element on screen
 disabled: Avoids behaviors and state changes